Jul 23, 2024

 1. More Efficient Work

-By using tools to handle tasks like data entry and planning follow-ups, sales teams can spend more time talking with customers.
+With tools to handle tasks like data entry and scheduling follow-ups, sales teams can spend more time connecting with customers.
+Automation can cut repetitive work by up to 40%, freeing up time for what really matters—helping customers.

 For example, think about a sales rep who uses a system that automatically keeps customer records up to date and plans follow-up emails.
 This rep can use more time to understand what customers need and make personalized offers, instead of being stuck doing routine tasks.